TheMythologist/tp/docs/DeveloperGuide.md

 ### Deleting a student

 1. Deleting a student while all students are being shown
    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.
+Multiple students are in the list.

    1. Test case: `delete 1`<br>
       Expected: First student is deleted from the list.
-Details of the deleted student shown in the status message.
+Details of the deleted student are shown in the status message.

    1. Test case: `delete A0123456J` (assuming a student with this student ID exists)<br>
       Expected: Student with student ID A0123456J is deleted from the list.
-Details of the deleted student shown in the status message.
+Details of the deleted student are shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No student is deleted.
-Error details shown in the status message.
+Error details are shown in the status message.
 Status bar remains the same.

    1. Test case: `delete A9999999W` (assuming no student with this student ID exists)<br>
       Expected: No student is deleted.
-Error message "Error, user does not exist." shown in the status message.
+Error message "Error, user does not exist." is shown in the status message.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `delete INVALID_STUDENTID`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.